tglauch/pyVPRM/README.md

 **pyVPRM** and its extension **pyVPRNN** are python implementations of data-driven models for analyzing and estimating carbon flux exchange between the atmosphere and the terrestrial biosphere — from single flux-tower footprints up to global scale — using multi-spectral satellite observations.

-📄 **Paper:** Glauch et al. (2025), *pyVPRM: a next-generation vegetation photosynthesis and respiration model for the post-MODIS era*, [Geoscientific Model Development, 18(14), 4713–4742](https://gmd.copernicus.org/articles/18/4713/2025/).
-A pyVPRNN paper is in preparation.

 🚀 **New here?** Start with the [example repository](https://github.com/tglauch/pyVPRM_examples.git) — it's the fastest way to see the pipeline end to end.

 ### Citation